rahulpandita/Draft-Workshop/_posts/2015-09-23-Review-when-how-why-developers-test.markdown

 ---

 ####Thoughts
-Authors attempt to address the pressing issues: *"How much should we test?
-And when should we stop testing?"*  in part, by analyzing the development activities of 416 developers spanning several countries having varied experiences.
-They achieve this by having the developers volunteer the development information by installing a [WatchDog](http://testroots.org/testroots_watchdog.html) plugin in their IDE's (currently eclipse and IntelliJ Idea).
-Authors describe in detail what activities they monitor and explain how they co-relate the activity type with with various activities such as testing, reading code, running tools, or writing production code.

 Authors question the age-old accepted statement that developers *spend more than half their time on testing*.
 According to their analysis developers spend 25% of their time in *writing* test classes.
 *They equate testing time with the time spent on writing test code.
 However, there might be cases when developers are refactoring production code as a part of testing*.